-- How much notice either party should give.
+- How much notice either party should give to end the tenancy.

-- The manner of paying rent - by cheque, standing order, bank transfer etc.
+- Payment method - by cheque, standing order, bank transfer etc.

-- What exactly is included in the rental fee (bills, additional services etc.).
+- Inclusions in the rental fee (bills, additional services etc.).

 - Rules regarding daytime or overnight visitors.

-- How payments and additional expenses should be recorded.
+- How to record payments and additional expenses.